 Private LTE Use Cases

-Private LTE uses dedicated equipment and is independent of traffic fluctuation.
-By focusing on specific IoT applications and services, Private LTE network is the ultimate solution for organizations who needs an independent enterprise-grade wireless network with all the benefits that LTE can offer, such as: data privacy, enhanced security, network flexibility, low latency, quality of service, network resiliency, and cost effective solution.
-The new era of private LTE opens up multiple opportunities for multiple applications with a different class of service.
-Global enterprise organizations, utilities and mining industries, airports, ports, sport facilities, campuses and more are already adopting this amazing technology, reducing costs and increasing efficiency.
+Private LTE/5G uses dedicated equipment and is independent of traffic fluctuation.
+By focusing on specific IoT applications and services, Private LTE/5G networks are the ultimate solution for organizations who need an independent enterprise-grade wireless network with all the benefits of LTE, such as: data privacy, enhanced security, network flexibility, low latency, quality of service, network resiliency, and cost-effectiveness.
+The new era of private LTE/5G opens opportunities for multiple applications with a different class of service.
+Global enterprise organizations, utilities and mining industries, airports, ports, sport facilities, campuses and more are already adopting this technology, reducing costs, and increasing efficiency.

 Oil & Gas

-In order to setup a private LTE network you need to consider three elements:
+In order to set up a private LTE/5G network you need to consider the following three main elements:

-- Evolved Packet Core: acts as the main network controller (User database, network and security policies, OSS/BSS, mobility and more)
+- Cellular Core: which will act as the main network controller (user database, network and security policies, OSS/BSS, mobility and more)

-The following diagram illustrates a high-level private LTE solution by monogoto, when the monogoto SIM Cards, Cloud EPC and Management Console are integrated with 3rd party SDR eNode for indoor/outdoor use cases.
+The following diagram illustrates a high-level private LTE/5G solution by Monogoto.
+In this case, the Monogoto SIM cards, cloud EPC and management console are integrated with a third party small cell radio for indoor/outdoor use cases.